 President of Black Lives Matter New Haven Lia Miller-Granger is a nonstop machine.

-She recently lead the peaceful demonstration in New Haven, Connecticut where she spoke to the crowd about police brutality and the recent acts of violent.
+She recently led the peaceful demonstration in New Haven, Connecticut where she spoke to the crowd about police brutality and the recent acts of violence.
+She said,

 “We’re tired, we’re angry, we’re really sad.
 Police need to be held accountable.
 When they kill us, they are not held accountable.
-They get to home or (placed) on administrative leave, and that is it,” she said
+They get to home or (placed) on administrative leave, and that is it.”

 She encouraged the demonstrators not to despair, despite what seems to be slow progress in gun violence legislation made since the shootings.

 “We have to occupy these streets.
 We have to call these civil servants and hold them accountable.
 This is the beginning.
 Do not let the fire inside of you dissipate.”